-As a fan of NHL hockey, I first realized a major problem in sports while attending a game in early April.
+As a huge hockey fan, I first realized a major problem in sports while attending a game in early April 2017.
 After my friend suggested breaking the rules and grabbing closer seats, I noticed how broken the seating system for the game was: The stadium was almost full, yet only about half of the best sections were occupied.

 The current ticketing experience for sport events can be daunting.
 For many, tickets to a local NFL or NHL game can be a very expensive purchase.
 As a result, many expensive seats can remain unsold and unused by fans at the beginning of the match.
 However, as the game starts and progresses, many fans from the cheaper seat areas will often go down and take the open spots without paying.
 For these users, the seats are empty anyways, so why not use them?

 The current ticketing system in arenas and stadiums hurt their own revenue as fans can easily get the same experience as a premium seat without the same cost attached.

 A design challenge emerged....

 How might we improve the current seating system of sporting events to better serve both the arena and their fans?

 Introducing Entry, a mobile app that gives fans more adaptable seating choices by letting fans upgrade their seats mid-game at discounted prices, enter promoted contests for exclusive tickets, and create more options for sport fans.
 Entry's focused on getting fans closer to their team.

 Starting with my own experience at sporting events, as well as additional user interviews and research I made several insights into user behaviours at these events.
 Some main points I learned during this period include: